liquidcronos/rogata_engine/docs/source/how_it_works.rst

     req       = RequestInterRequest(game_object,line,length)
     resp      = intersect(req)

 Its returned response is a ROS service message containing the position of the intersection.
-This intersection can be extracted using
+This intersection can be extracted using:
 ::

     INTERSECTION_POINT=np.array([resp.x,resp.y])